Welcome to today's edition of the Rush 24-7 podcast.

 They've got to be ready to filibuster.

-Now they'll be called hypocrites because you were complaining about the Democrats filibustering.
+Now, they'll be called hypocrites because you were complaining about the Democrats filibustering.

-You gotta fight fire with fire.
+You've got to fight fire with fire.

-So if you if you're worried about the Supreme Court, and I think many conservatives and people that don't like the consolidation of power in a judicial oligarchy are, then you better be ready for a judicial filibuster.
+So if you're worried about the Supreme Court, and I think many conservatives and people that don't like the consolidation of power in a judicial oligarchy are, then you better be ready for a judicial filibuster.

 Olympia Snow won't do it.

-Susan Collins won't do it, the rest of the moderates won't do it.
+The rest of the moderates won't do it.

-Well, that's why they're fighting for Al Pornorama Franken.
+Well, that's why they're fighting for Al porno Rama-Franken.

-You don't probably aren't aware of Al's writings.
+You probably aren't aware of Al's writings.

 Maybe you are.